Read This First

 Prompt 3: List and comment on the differences in economic behaviors between cultures and sub-cultures.

-The section turns on Value of Leisure, Economic Behavior: A Cultural Tapestry, and It’s a Complex Web.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Value of Leisure, Economic Behavior: A Cultural Tapestry, and It’s a Complex Web in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Value of Leisure distinct from Economic Behavior: A Cultural Tapestry.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Value of Leisure distinct from Economic Behavior: A Cultural Tapestry.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with New Models of Economic Man, Complexity in Modeling, and Statistical Challenges.
+Treat New Models of Economic Man, Complexity in Modeling, and Statistical Challenges as handles, not slogans.
 A map is successful only when it shows dependence, priority, and tension rather than a decorative list of parts.
 The economic pressure is incentives: moral hope, policy design, and human behavior have to be held in the same field of view.

 East Asian vs. Western Cultures